 SA Peace Center Compassion Beads

 We started wearing the bracelets every day and found them to be a great reminder for compassion.
-I found myself frequently glancing down at my wrist (at work, at home, in the car, in the grocery store, with my friends, etc.) and being more mindful of whatever activity I was experiencing at the time.
+I found myself frequently glancing down at my wrist (at work, in the car, in the store, with my friends, etc.) and being more mindful my thoughts, words and actions in whatever activity I was doing at the moment.

 It was not long until we decided to make bracelets for everyone in our meditation group as a gift.
-We hoped that, like us, they too would find these bracelets helpful.
-So I went back to the little shop and purchased more mala beads to make bracelets.
-Once we gifted them to everyone, we found that the bracelets were indeed helpful and I was requested to make more.
+We hoped that they too would find them useful.
+So I purchased more supplies and assembled a variety of bracelets.
+Once we shared them with everyone, we discovered that they thought the bracelets were indeed helpful and I was asked to make more so they too could share the message of compassion.

 Kindness and Love

-I contacted Dr. Doty and asked for his permission to offer the bracelets at a nominal fee with the intention to help spread awareness for compassion.
-He kindly approved and I started this project.
+I asked Dr. Doty for his permission to offer the bracelets at a nominal fee with the intention to help spread awareness for compassion and he has kindly approved.

 The mnemonic that Dr. Doty created is comprised of ten letters, C through L.